Techie-Tessie/Summer/README.md

 * Follow us on [LinkedIn](https://www.linkedin.com/company/techie-tessie), [Twitter](https://twitter.com/techie_tessie), and [Instagram](https://www.instagram.com/techie_tessie/)

+> **Note**
+> \
-(You may be required to email screenshots to us in order to prove YouTube subscription and that you follow our socials)
+> You may be required to email screenshots to us in order to prove YouTube subscription and that you follow our socials

 ## Rules for successful PR: